euranova/shacl-compliance/README.md

 ## Documentation

-The project is the first version of the SHACL-based compliance checking system implementation, including automated SHACL shapes generation, request normalization and compliance checking using two procedures - regular and optimized.
+The project is the first version of the SHACL-based compliance checking system implementation, including automated SHACL shapes generation, request normalization and compliance checking using two procedures - SHACL-Core and SHACL-SPARQL.
 The system is using [SAVE](http://rune.research.euranova.eu/) model for privacy policies.
 The SAVE ontology and IMDB policy expressed in SAVE terms was downloaded using available links in the model's documentation.
 These files were then lightly preprocessed in order to be used in this system (prefixes were added, and examples separated from the ontology).